top of page

 Research Interests

-Primary: Macroeconomics, Growth Theory, Monetary Economics
+Primary: Macroeconomics, EU Affairs, Fiscal Policy, Energy, Growth Theory, Monetary Economics

 Secondary: International Economics, Development Economics, Labour Economics